 A) Stand with feet together, dumbbells resting in front of thighs, keeping abdominals tight, and drawing your shoulders down in the back.

 B) Lift dumbbells slowly to shoulder height and return back down with control.
 Avoid swinging or using momentum.
 Repeat for 8-12 reps.

 A) Start with feet hip distance apart.
 Engage your abdominals and sit back into a slight squat.
 Dumbbells start at the sides of the knees.

 B) Keeping the core engaged, press the dumbbells past your hips and return with control.
 Avoid swinging the arms or bending the elbows.
 Perform 8-12 reps.

 B) Lower dumbbells past your head, keeping arms mostly straight with elbows slightly bent.
 Keeping abdominals tight, raise dumbbells back to start.
-Low back should stay firm against the floor throughout.
+The low back should stay firm against the floor throughout.
 Perform 8-12 reps.

-A) Begin in a full plank with dumbbells in hands, arms extended, and on toes.
+A) Begin in a full plank with dumbbells in your hands, arms extended, and toes.
 (Kneeling variation is fine if you are not able to do a full plank).
-Engage your abdominals draw the belly inward towards your spine.
+Engage your abdominals to draw the belly inward towards your spine.

-B) Pull right dumbbell up toward right hip bone, keeping weight close to your side.
+B) Pull the right dumbbell up toward the right hip bone, keeping the weight close to your side.
 Slowly return it to the floor and repeat with the left dumbbell.
 Perform 20 total reps-10 per arm.

 B) Pull the elbow straight back past your hip (keep arms close to the body; don’t let your elbow wing out).
 Engage and squeeze your back muscles, then lower the dumbbell back to start position with control.
 Perform 8-10 reps for each side.

-Want more?
-Try our 6 Moves For Sexy Shoulders workout below.
+Try our 6 Moves For Strong and Sleek Shoulders workout video.